turris-cz/sentinel-sview/README.md

 - `flask aggregate-period <aggregation period name>`
   - Suggest aggregation of the specified period.
 The specified period is the destination period.
+- `flask cache-period <resource period name>`
+  - Suggest refresh of all cached resources with period
 - `flask view-redis-cache`
   - Check state of data in redis.
 Prints list of cached and missing resource keys.